MarybEdwards/SeniorResearch/README.md

 # SeniorResearch
 My senior research project based on public key encryption written in python 3 in a linux os

+This requires the import of

+	random
+	ftplib
+	subprocess
+	sys
+	os
+	getpass
 First download all the encryption files and save them to one directory on each computer

 Then set up ftp on both computers by: